vfields/travel-tracker/README.md

 - Utilizes class-to-class interaction and a robust Mocha and Chai testing suite
 - Implements both GET and POST network requests via fetch API to retrieve, display, and add new user data
-- Handles both network request and user errors
+- Handles both network request- and user-errors

 ### Reflections
 <b>Wins:</b><br>
 Although I worked with asynchronous JavaScript during this module's group project, I feel this solo project solidified my understanding of it.
-This project also allowed me time to dedicate to better understanding error handling, and I feel I've a firmer grasp on handling both network request and user generated errors.
+This project also allowed me time to dedicate to better understanding error-handling, and I feel I've a firmer grasp on handling both network request and user generated errors for it!
 <p>
 <b>Challenges:</b><br>
 While I can see significant improvement in my ability to connect data and write dynamic code, I still feel there is some unnecessary repetition in my script and, therefore, I know that there is a cleaner/more dynamic solution to connect these data.